stargate/data-api/docs/jsonapi-spec.md

   `status`           Preset with fields: `upsertedId: <json-value>` only if a document was upserted.
   `errors`           Present if errors occur.

-If `upsert` option was set to `true`, and no documentds matched a filter a new document is created.
+If `upsert` option was set to `true`, and no documents matched a filter a new document is created.
 The `_id` of the document is included in the status field `upsertedId`, otherwise no status is returned .